 The legislation also requires the Governor’s Energy Office is required to update the state’s energy storage goals beginning in 2031 as needed to align with Maine’s emissions reduction and renewable portfolio standard requirements.

-The Governor’s Energy Office is also required to conduct a study, including opportunities for stakeholder input, to inform the achievement of the state’s energy storage goals and related policy objectives.
-More information about this study will be announced soon.
+The Governor’s Energy Office is also required to conduct an energy storage market assessment, including opportunities for stakeholder input, to inform the achievement of the state’s energy storage goals and related policy objectives.
+Learn more about the study and how to get involved here.

 Energy Storage for Maine homes and businesses